sigmaco/rply/README.md

 ## Download

-Version 1.1.4 of RPly is available for download in source code from [this link](rply-1.1.4.tar.gz).
+Version 1.1.4 of RPly is available for download in source code.
 Examples and documentation are packed inside the tarball.
 Have fun!

 Copyright © 2003-2015 Diego Nehab.
 All rights reserved.
 Author: [Diego Nehab](http://www.impa.br/~diego)